-As of March 2018, the average price of a dozen large grade A eggs from a grocery store in a U.S. metropolitan area was $1.83, according to the Bureau of Labor Statistics, or just under $100 a year if you buy them every week.
-But organic, free-range eggs command a premium.
-If you spend $7 weekly for a dozen farmers market eggs, then yes, raising chickens probably will save you money, says Sarah Cook, founder of Sustainable Cooks.
+If you're spending $7 weekly for a dozen eggs from the farmer's market (or live in the Golden State), then yes, raising chickens probably will save you money, says Sarah Cook, founder of Sustainable Cooks.
 "If you stock up when eggs are 99 cents at the store, then your backyard flock will never be able to match the price of factory-farmed eggs."

 Cook estimates that it costs her $3.50 per dozen eggs to feed and care for her admittedly "spoiled" chickens.
 "Considering free-range, organic eggs at most stores start at $4 a dozen, I am saving a tiny bit," she says.
 Adding in costs and responsibilities such as building housing and keeping the birds safe can change the math.
 "Where you live also impacts the cost," Cook says.
 "Here in Seattle, our chickens slow down their laying from November until March due to fewer hours of daylight.
 You can get around this by putting a light in the coop, but that can also lead to stressed-out birds."

 People for the Ethical Treatment of Animals has held chicken adoption events for birds rescued from egg farms that are "depopulating."
-They are placed with preapproved guardians who pay a small fee and become "as beloved as any dog or cat," says Ben Williamson, a media director at PETA.
+They are placed with preapproved guardians who pay a small fee, and the birds become "as beloved as any dog or cat," says Ben Williamson, a media director at PETA.

 "All chickens are pretty dim, but baby chicks are especially dumb," Cook says.
 "They constantly need fresh water, as they'll kick shavings and even poop in their water."
 And that's not to mention the biggest threat to the birds' well-being in the first month: other chicks.
 "Chickens are relentless bullies," Cook says.
 "The term 'pecking order' makes total sense when you watch a flock of chickens."